 \newcounter{questionsNCNA}

-\begin{question} \begin{enumerate} \item Does $\mch$ behave as a B-side classical mixed Hodge structure? \item Does $\mch$ behave as an A-side NC Hodge Structure? \item Does $\mch$ have all properties of spectra, e.g. Thom--Sebastiani? \item Are the stability conditions of the corresponding Fukaya--Seidel category determined by the bases of the Hitchin systems for the moduli spaces of representations? \item Do the wall-crossing of phenomena for the above stability conditions determine the $\Zhat$ invariants associated with $Y$?
-This approach relates to the calculations by \cite{EGGKPS22,EGGKPSS22} and \cite{KS1}. {\value{enumi}} \end{enumerate} \end{question} Here are some additional questions about the abstract properties of proposed structures:

-\begin{enumerate} {\value{questionsNCNA}} \item Consider an $L$-hyperplane section of $X$.
-Is $\mch_{X \cap L} \subset \mch_X$? \item Does $\mch_{spec}$ have Thom--Sebastiani and semi-continuity properties? \item Does the Hitchin base $B$ of the moduli space $M_{Dol}(X / 0)$ embed into the space of stability conditions for Fukaya--Seidel category associated to the LG model $\mch_X$?
+\begin{Question}\quad \begin{enumerate}\itemsep=0pt \item[(1)] Does $\mch$ behave as a B-side classical mixed Hodge structure? \item[(2)] Does $\mch$ behave as an A-side NC Hodge Structure? \item[(3)] Does $\mch$ have all properties of spectra, e.g., Thom--Sebastiani? \item[(4)] Are the stability conditions of the corresponding Fukaya--Seidel category determined by the bases of the Hitchin systems for the moduli spaces of representations? \item[(5)] Do the wall-crossing of phenomena for the above stability conditions determine the $\Zhat_{\sigma} (q)$ invariants associated with $Y$?
+This approach relates to the calculations by \cite{EGGKPSS22,EGGKPS22} and~\cite{KS1}. {\value{enumi}} \end{enumerate} \end{Question} Here are some additional questions about the abstract properties of proposed structures: \begin{enumerate} {\value{questionsNCNA}}\itemsep=0pt \item[(1)] Consider an $L$-hyperplane section of $X$.
+Is it true that $\mch_{X \cap L} \subset \mch_X$? \item[(2)] Does $\mch$ have Thom--Sebastiani and semi-continuity properties? \item[(3)] Does the Hitchin base $B$ of the moduli space $M_{\rm Dol}(X {\setminus} 0)$ embed into the space of stability conditions for Fukaya--Seidel category associated to the LG model $\mch_X$?

 \end{enumerate}